-MGMT 370 Internship (F-1,2; S-1-2)
+MGMT 370 Internship (F-1,2; S-1-2; U-1)

 8 or 16 sem. hrs.
-Prereq.: MGMT 234, senior standing, declared major or minor in the program, and consent of the internship coordinator.
+Prereq.: MGMT 234, senior standing, declared major or minor in the program, and consent of the instructor.

 Provides supervised work experience for majors/minors.
-Requires approximately 20 or 40 hours of work per week (depending on credit hours) in a profit or nonprofit organization in a position related to her career goals.
-Also requires completion of extensive written analyses of the internship organization, group meetings, and development of a comprehensive portfolio.
+Requires approximately 20 hours of work per week in a profit or non-profit organization in a position related to student's career goals.
+Also requires completion of extensive written analyses of the internship organization, participation in class seminars, and development of a comprehensive portfolio.
+Ingols.
 Staff.